agc93/beatvortex/docs/content/en/docs/introduction/_index.md

 - **Dependencies**: Vortex's support for dependencies is....sketchy.
 BeatVortex doesn't support dependencies right now so make sure you install any dependencies.
 - **Previews/metadata**: Vortex regards songs as just another type of mod, so you won't expect the level of details, stats or previews that something like BeatDrop gives you.
-- **Error Handling**: BeatVortex's error handling is pretty...barebones.
+- **Error Handling**: BeatVortex's error handling is pretty barebones.
 You might see more errors and odd behaviours during installs.

 > If you're really missing specific features you can open an issue and we can discuss the viability, or find me on the BSMG Discord.